caraya/personal-blog/content/blog/what-is-a-url-why-it-matters.md

 Whether we know it or not we work with URLs all the time.
 Whenever we enter a web address into the browser's omni-bar, click on a link on a web page or click on an email link, all those are URLs.

 Despite their use everywhere, defining a URL is hard.
-URLs are defined in [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986), in the [WHATWG URL Living Standard](https://url.spec.whatwg.org/) but even with these specifications, many inconsistent implementations can turn things into a security nightmare.
+URLs are defined in [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) and in the [WHATWG URL Living Standard](https://url.spec.whatwg.org/) but even with these specifications, many inconsistent implementations can turn things into a security nightmare.

 In this post, we'll look at what URLs are and how they can potentially be abused.